 All PD-L1 IHC test options may be viewed here.

-Scoring for this test is calculated by taking the total PD-L1 score is the sum of the number of staining tumor cells and inflammatory cells divided by the number of total viable tumor cells.
+Scoring for this test is called "Total PD-L1 Expression" and is calculated by dividing the sum of the number of staining tumor cells and inflammatory cells by the total number of viable tumor cells.
 Results are reported as “detected” if the total score is ≥1 and “not detected” if <1.
 This algorithm is comparable to Combined Positive Score used with PD-L1 22C3.

 - A formalin-fixed, paraffin-embedded (FFPE) tissue block is preferred specimen type